 (seriously, don’t download this, it’s addictive)

 The level that follows is ad sets.
-This is where you decide what type of ads you want to run and the audience you want to target.
+An ad set is where you decide what type of ads that you want to run and the target audience that you want to see your ads.

 Continuing with the game example, you could create one set for Instagram ads and one for desktop feed ads.

-Lastly, there’s the ads themselves.
-This is the level where you actually design your ads and decide things like copy, images and CTA buttons.
+Finally, there’s the ads themselves.
+This is the level where you actually design your ads and decide elements like copy, images and CTA buttons.

 If that reminds you strongly of Google Adwords, that’s because it’s exactly the same structure.

-Now we’ve covered all the basics you need to know, in order to not feel like an idiot when someone mentions Facebook ads.
+Now, we’ve covered all of the basics that you need to know, in order to not feel like an idiot when someone mentions Facebook ads.

-But before I turn you into a pro (well, compared to 90% of the rest of the world, that is), let’s see whether this actually works.
+But, before I help you turn into a pro (well, compared to 90% of the rest of the world, that is), let’s see whether this actually works.

 3 case studies from successful Facebook advertisers

 Luckily, not all businesses screw up Facebook ads, so I have some successful campaigns to show you.